Cardio-AI/cmr-domain-adaptation/README.md

 3D-MRI-Domain-Adoption
 ==============================

-This repository includes the python helper function, model definition and trainings notebooks to trainn a tensorflow deep learning model, which transforms AX CMR images into the well known SAX domain.
+This repository includes the code and notebooks for an unsupervised AX--> SAX transformation model.
+The repository environment is saved as conda environment file.
+The DL graph is build on tensorflow.

 Overview:
 --------